 Coconut oil is yet another home made remedy that can be used to help fight eczema.
 This type of oil contains a lot of very healthy fatty acids.
 These acids, when applied to the skin, can help add moisture to it.
 This is very useful for those with dry skin and eczema.
 Coconut oil of the virgin variety can help fight inflammation and it can also improve the overall health of the skin.
 A few studies have concluded that the use of coconut oil for about 8 weeks will drastically reduce the symptoms associated with eczema.

 While there isn’t any particular cure as such for eczema, the symptoms of the ailment can be managed.
 The above list of home remedies and light therapy can really help the cause.
 If the condition is too severe, a visit to the doctor is a must.
-Whatever medication he/she applies, these remedies mentioned in this article can be used as supplements to the prescribed medications.
+Whatever medication he/she applies, these natural remedies mentioned in this article can be used as supplements to the prescribed medications.